GG666/Lecture/Chpater (C_English_Pointer).md

 }
 ```

-To travel through an string with a pointer, we must initailize the pointer(makes the pointer point to the start of the string)
+To travel through a string with a pointer, we must initialize the pointer(makes the pointer point to the start of the string)

 <練習>
-Try to fix the following code to make it go through the char string
+Try to fix the following code to make it travel through the char string
 ```C++
 #include<iostream>